-Few films capture the mood of the city in the 1970s like Death Wish, starring Charles Bronson in what would become a career-defining franchise.
-Featuring early appearances by Jeff Goldblum and Nightmare on Elm Street’s Robert Englund, this shockingly violent film featured a man at the end of his rope who avenges an attack on his family with brutal justice.
+Few movies capture the angry mood of the city in the 1970s like Michael Winner’s Death Wish, which starred Charles Bronson in what would become a career-defining role as a vigilante.
+Featuring an early appearance by Jeff Goldblum, this shockingly violent film is about a man at the end of his rope who avenges an attack on his family with brutal justice.

-The New York subway becomes a perilous netherworld in The Taking of Pelham One Two Three.
-Walter Matthau’s Zachary Garber, transit police, takes on a group of hijackers led by the terrifying Mr. Blue (Robert Shaw) in this slick proto-Tarantino thriller.
+The New York subway system becomes a perilous netherworld in The Taking of Pelham One Two Three, which was directed by Joseph Sargent.
+Transit cop Lieutenant Zachary Garber (Walter Matthau) takes on a group of hijackers led by the terrifying Mr. Blue (Robert Shaw) in this slick proto-Tarantino thriller.